routegy/routegy-docs/app/docs/reference/patterns.md

     submit: Send
 ```

-Below is a complete example for a printer report problem patter that consists of three pages:
+Below is a complete example for a printer problem pattern that consists of three pages:
-  - Problem page with a list of radio buttons representing most common problems
+  - Problem page with a list of radio buttons representing common problems
   - Details page with a text input for collecting more details about the problem
   - Follow-up page with an option to opt into email or text updates on the problem